-Despite all that, nursing provides endless opportunities for practitioners to serve and innovate – or in general, become nurse entrepreneurs.
+Yet, despite all you’ve experienced, nursing still provides endless opportunities for you to serve and innovate—or in more specific terms, become a nurse entrepreneur.

-Opening a business and relying on nursing skills and certifications is a refreshing opportunity for NPs.
-It not only reinvigorates your career but also maximizes your earning potential.
+Opening a nurse practitioner business that allows you to continue utilizing your current skills and certifications is a refreshing opportunity.
+It can not only reinvigorate your career, but can also maximize your earning potential.

-This guide walks you through self-employment ideas for nurses that you can start today—even with the uncertainties revolving around COVID-19.
+This guide provides several nurse practitioner business ideas that you can start exploring today—even with the uncertainties revolving around COVID-19.

-What Kind of a Business can a Nurse Practitioners Start?
+What Kind of Business Can Nurse Practitioners Start?

-As a nurse, you can start any business relating to your skills and certifications.
-The key lies in recognizing the need – or turning problems into opportunities.
+As a nurse practitioner and entrepreneur, you can start any business relating to your skills and certifications.
+The key lies in recognizing the need—or understanding how to turn the world’s problems into opportunities.

 For example, there is a need to reduce fragmented care among patients.
-(As it may lead to errors and potentially dangerous drug/pharmaceuticals interactions.
+(It may lead to errors and potentially dangerous drug/pharmaceuticals interactions.
 Fragmented care can also result in poor quality of care).

-On the opposite end of this challenge lies multiple opportunities for NPs.
+On the opposite end of this challenge lies multiple opportunities.

-For instance, a nurse practitioner can provide holistic care to ease care coordination.
-They can also decide to provide preventive care to help people lead healthy lives.
-Or teach patients about self-care and disease management to help reduce the number of trips to different physicians.
+For instance, you can provide holistic care to ease care coordination.
+You can also decide to provide preventive care to help people lead healthy lives.
+Or, if you’re into the idea of mentorship, teach patients about self-care and disease management to help reduce the number of trips to different physicians.

-The bottom line, there are endless opportunities for NPs.
-You only need to break free, take action, become an entrepreneur—innovate and compete.
+The bottom line?
+There are endless opportunities for NPs.
+You only need to break free, take action, and become an entrepreneur—innovate and compete.

-Whether looking for home-based businesses for nurses or ideas that let you travel to different patients in your area—there are numerous business ideas in line with your interests, schedules, and skills.
+Whether looking for a home-based side business for nurses or ideas that let you travel to different patients in your area—there are numerous options that align with your interests, schedule, and skills.